Thames Valley Charity of the Year 2020

 We are delighted to support Oxford Head Injury Services (registered charity 1156538) since Andy was referred to their specialist service in 2012.

-Oxford Head Injury Services
+Over £40k for Oxford Head Injury Services

 How have Play2Give supported OHIS?

-Play2Give’s fundraising efforts has been key in the refurbishment of OHIS‘s Activity and Rehabilitation Centre (ARC) in Kennington which was completed in September 2016.
+Play2Give’s fundraising efforts over the years has been key in the refurbishment of OHIS‘s Activity and Rehabilitation Centre (ARC) in Kennington which was completed in September 2016.
 Thanks to our supporters involved in our fundraising efforts, a lot of the funds we helped raise went towards the appeal £200,000 funding appeal to make the facility more ‘chic and modern looking’.

 Helping to fundraise towards the first dedicated neurological physiotherapy gym